Sales funnel marketing strategy for bloggers

 "Are you trying to come up with a marketing strategy that will help maximize conversions and sales from your blog?"

-Take some time to plan out proper, strategic sales funnels for various conversion goals to increase ROI (Return on Investment) and make more money blogging.
+Take some time to plan out proper, strategic sales funnels for various conversion goals to increase ROI (Return on Investment) and make more money from your content.

-A sales funnel represents the steps required for a visitor to convert - from finding content via Google search or on social media, to reading a blog post, to signing up for a newsletter or purchasing a product.
+A sales funnel represents the steps required for a visitor to convert - from finding content via Google search or on social media, to reading an article, to signing up for a newsletter or purchasing a product.

-From a blogging perspective, a better name for the sales funnel would be the conversion funnel, since bloggers don't necessarily earn revenue by selling products.
+From a blogging perspective, a better name for the sales funnel would be the conversion funnel, since writers don't necessarily earn revenue by selling products.

 For example, revenue from Google ads and affiliate links can be considered sales.
 Getting people to follow you on Twitter, Google+ or other social media, sign up to a newsletter or get your feed can also be considered a sale because these lead to revenue further down the line.

 It's important to understand that different goals or objectives can have completely different sales funnels.
-Most blogs want to do the following:
+Most sites want to do the following:

 - Get traffic from organic search